WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## UTF

-Initialism for Unicode Transformation Format.
+Initialism for *Unicode Transformation Format*.
 Use uppercase.

 Include the hyphen in the names of Unicode encodings, such as *UTF-8, UTF-16*, and *UTF-32*.